jovanooovic/jovanooovic.github.io/README.md

-# anajovanovic.github.io

-# Data Scientistg
+# Data Scientist

 ### Education
-Phd in Computer Science, University of Texas at Arlington
+PhD in Computer Science, University of Texas at Arlington

 ### Work Experience
 Research Assistant @ University of Texas at Arlington